Leading Intercom’s AI Transformation

 I work from our office about 95% of the time, unless I’m on the road.
 Most of my focus is on Fin, our AI agent for customer service.
 Each day starts with a stand-up meeting for the Fin leadership team, where we go over current customer issues, roadmap items, staffing, resourcing, and any key sales deals we need to be aware of or help push forward.

 A big part of my day is reviewing Fin product work—new features, improvements, and iterations.
 Every 12 to 16 weeks, we run an event called Built for You.
-We had one about three weeks ago actually where we announced voice, a new Insights product, and also a replacement for CSAT we are calling the CX Score, and there’s always another one coming up.
+We had one about three weeks ago, actually, where we announced voice, a new Insights product, and also a replacement for CSAT, which we are calling the CX Score, and there’s always another one coming up.

 Our next is in May.
 A lot of my time is spent figuring out what we’ll be shipping and announcing at those events.
 The AI space moves so fast that we need to keep pace and meet the market where it is.